Vikaslh/mcp-supabase-college/README.md

 # College Database MCP Server (Supabase Edition)

-This project provides Model Context Protocol (MCP) servers for managing a college database (backed by Supabase) and a simple Wikipedia tool.
+This project provides a Model Context Protocol (MCP) server for managing a college database (backed by Supabase).

 ## Prerequisites